SangamSanjayPatil/react-test-app/README.md

-# this is reasct test app
+# this is react test app